tezc4t/tezcat-ThePowerOfMemory.github.io/README.md

 => Home page to link the index.html, inscription.html and Myaccount.html pages to the rest of the site to deploy final V1 structure

-=> “HTML CONTACT” page to finish the site